syrull/syrull.github.io/_posts/2023-12-19-vulnlab-retro.md

 [*] Saved JSON output to '20231219202428_Certipy.json'
 ```

 Looking at the `20231219202428_Certipy.txt` we can see a ESC1 vunlerability related to the `RetroClients` certificate.

-More about ESC1: https://www.blackhillsinfosec.com/abusing-active-directory-certificate-services-part-one/
+<a href="https://www.blackhillsinfosec.com/abusing-active-directory-certificate-services-part-one/">More about ESC1</a>

 Looking at the permissions of the certificate template we notice that it can be used only by:
 - RETRO.VL\Domain Admins